A photo of the NYC Skyline

 Under New York law, a person can be charged with criminal mischief when they damage someone else’s property, intentionally or recklessly, without having the right to do so.

-There are four degrees of criminal mischief defined by New York Penal Law that differ in severity based on the specific circumstances of the situation, as described below.
+There are four degrees of criminal mischief defined by New York Penal Law that differ in severity based on the specific circumstances of the situation.

 § 145.00 Fourth Degree Criminal Mischief

-• Criminal mischief in the fourth degree is classified as a class A misdemeanor.
+• Criminal mischief in the fourth degree is a class A misdemeanor.

 • A person is guilty of fourth-degree criminal mischief if they intentionally damage another person’s property without any legal right or reasonable grounds to believe they have such a right.